 - Spike Aerators—The tools penetrate the soil, creating holes for better ventilation, but they don’t actually remove any grass and soil plugs from the ground.
-Consider using a garden fork, rolling aerator, or spiked lawn shoes for this method.
+Consider using a garden fork, a rolling aerator, or spiked lawn shoes for this method.

 - Core or Plug Aerators—These tools perforate the grass, taking a soil core plug from the ground.
 A manual core aerator, walk-behind aerator, or tow plug aerator are great tool options for this method.

-You can decide if you would prefer to use handheld or machine-powered lawn aerators; both have benefits.
+You can decide whether you would prefer to use handheld or machine-powered lawn aerators; both have benefits.
 While machine-powered lawn aerators are more efficient, manual tools are easier to operate and are better for small or hard-to-access areas.